-- Revise proposed paragraph 29A - o To differentiate between normally inactive markets and dislocated markets.
+Revise proposed paragraph 29A

+- To differentiate between normally inactive markets and dislocated markets.
 As long as the two are left together, inappropriate reliance on, or consideration of, unreasonable broker quotes may continue.
-We believe that transactions in a dislocated market need no test to determine whether the transaction is distressed. - To allow for evaluation of quotes to determine whether they are "reliable" in determining whether they are distressed transactions.
-This would include multiple bids from multiple types of market participants that are willing to transact at the bid prices. - O To permit reasoned judgment to determine, even in an inactive market, whether quoted prices are appropriate or not.
-We believe that, without further differentiation, in practice, securities in non-dislocated markets will unnecessarily require Level 3 inputs and such processes will be required even though an entity deems Level 2 inputs to be acceptable. - Revise the example in paragraph A32F to exclude consideration of "bid-level yields", since this can be interpreted to use bid prices as a legitimate starting point in the modeling process within a dislocated market.
+I believe that transactions in a dislocated market need no test to determine whether the transaction is distressed. - To allow for evaluation of quotes to determine whether they are "reliable" in determining whether they are distressed transactions.
+This would include multiple bids from multiple types of market participants that are willing to transact at the bid prices. - To permit reasoned judgment to determine, even in an inactive market, whether quoted prices are appropriate or not.
+I believe that, in practice, securities in non-dislocated markets will unnecessarily require Level 3 inputs and such processes will be required even though an entity deems Level 2 inputs to be acceptable.

+Revise the example in paragraph A32F to exclude consideration of "bid-level yields", since this can be interpreted to use bid prices as a legitimate starting point in the modeling process within a dislocated market.